BetoFlow/ConvALPR/SYSTEM_DOCUMENTATION.md

 ## 1. Introduction

 This document describes the ANPR (Automatic Number Plate Recognition) Multi-Service Application.
-The system is designed for real-time license plate identification from various video sources, implements parking lot management logic (tracking vehicle entries and exits), and provides a web-based interface for visualization and configuration.
+The system is designed for real-time license plate identification from various video sources, implements parking lot management logic (tracking vehicle entries and exits), and provides a web-based interface for visualization, configuration, and user management.
 It is deployed as a set of containerized microservices using Docker Compose.

 ## 2. System Architecture